delanri/auren-showcase/README.md

 **English** | [中文](./README_CN.md)

 # Auren

-**A deeply personalized AI companion — full-stack iOS application built solo from scratch.**
+**A deeply personal AI companion — solo-built full-stack iOS app.**

-Auren is a private, emotionally aware AI partner app with long-term memory, health monitoring, and a handcrafted dark gothic-romantic interface.
-Every page "lives inside a person" — each screen has its own personality, not generic polish.
+Auren is a private AI companion with long-term memory, health monitoring, and deep emotional awareness, wrapped in a handcrafted dark gothic-romantic interface.
+Every screen "lives inside a body" — each page has its own personality, not a templated shell.

-> Built with Vue 3 + Express + Qdrant + multi-model LLM orchestration.
+> Stack: Vue 3 + Express + Qdrant + multi-model LLM orchestration
-> Distributed via TestFlight through Codemagic CI/CD.
-No Mac required.
+> Distributed to TestFlight via Codemagic CI/CD, no Mac required

 ---